web-engineering/web-engineering-textbook/source/dependencies.md

 Dependencies = Risk
 ------------------

-While using a third party library today will make you more productive, it could well harm you in the long wrong:
+Using a third party library will make you more productive today.
+But it could well harm you in the long run:

 * It might change drastically in the future, like Angular 2 did.
 See [Ceddias article on upgrading von Angular 1 to Angular 2](https://daveceddia.com/angular-2-should-you-upgrade/)
 * It might be discontinued and disappear completely, like Parse did three years after it was [aquired by facebook](https://www.crunchbase.com/organization/parse#/entity).
 See [their final announcement](http://blog.parse.com/announcements/moving-on/)